Kharzette/GrogLibsC/README.md

 # TODO
 - BSP Maps
-- Integration of a physics library of some sort
+- Integration of a physics library of some sort (evaluating jolt)
 - Better collision / physics on characters
 - Static meshes with various collision shapes
 - Windows